top of page

 FCC Certified

-Federal Communications Commission (FCC) - Manages the import and use of radio frequency devices, including computers, fax machines, electronic devices, radio receiving and transmitting equipment, radio-controlled toys, telephones, personal computers, and other products that may harm personal safety.
-If these products are to be exported to the United States, they must be tested and approved by a government-authorized laboratory according to FCC technical standards.
-Importers and customs agents are required to declare that each radio frequency device complies with the FCC standard, the FCC license.
+The FCC manages the import and use of radio frequency devices, including computers, fax machines, electronic devices, radio equipment, toys, and telephones.
+These products must be tested and approved by an authorized lab to meet FCC standards.
+Importers and customs agents must declare compliance with FCC standards for each device.